Biomaterials and Tissue Engineering

 Dr Alessandra Pinna is a Imperial College Research Fellow in the Department of Materials.

-Her research interests focus on the design, synthesis and characterization of inorganic nanoparticles and nanocomposites (silica, ceria, SPION and gold) for biomedical applications with particular interest in drug delivery and antioxidant system.
+Her research interests focus on the design, synthesis and characterization of inorganic nanoparticles and nanocomposites (silica, ceria, SPION and gold) for biomedical applications with a particular interest in drug delivery and antioxidant system.
 The nanocomposite particles are used for the treatment of neuro-degenerative diseases, osteoporosis, cancer and tuberculous meningitis.